asudupa/EVA_Assignments/Assignment 1B.md

 # EVA Project1 - Assignment 1B
 What are Channels and Kernels (according to EVA)?
 **Kernel** is a matrix which filter/extract features from the input image when applied.
 Kernel; typically of size 3x3 is convolued over input image to get an output.
 Kernel values depend on what feature is been extracted.
 Initally set random numbers, they are updated during back propagation for effective extraction of features.
 In initial layers basic features like edges, shades are extracted, it progressively extracts complex features in later layers.

 **Channel** is a container for convolved feature extracted by a kernel.
 When a kernel is convolved over the image, the resultant matrix is channel.
 There can be multiple chanels from a given input; at begining recieving raw input image or output of a convolved layer being fed as input to next layer.
 Each channel has its own kernel, focusing on extracting specific feature.
 For ex: with colors, there could be 3 each for color Red, Green, Blue.
 Or of different color filters.
 It could also be for extractng edges, shapes in intial layers and go on to extract edges, parts, c&nbsp;omplex parts, etc. Typically a layer will have atleast same number of channels as in previous layer.
 Number of channels can be increased, or merged as required in network.
+Another example can be a image of peas pulav, which is a combination of multiple ingredients.
+We can define kernels to filter/extract each ingredient like; peas, rice, onions, bayleaf, spice etc. These featuers are onctained in a channel, when merged gets back to original image.
+Similiarly same can be extended to music composition or essay with English essay which is made up of 26 chars, channels one for each char in alphabet.
+In a music composition, it made of different instruments and can be seperated in different channels for each instrument.
+In these example each ingredient/alphabet/musical instrument are all kernel.
+In practise we dont define each channel and what is extracts.
+Number of channels is specified and network will identify what channels are required and defines the kernel values required to extract the feature.